-Another consequence of Leggett's theorem is related to the parity of the persistent current~\cite{leggett1991}.
-Parity effects are demonstrated to be washed out upon fractionalization for two-component fermions with attractive $U$~\cite{pecci2021probing} and for $N$-component fermions with repulsive $U$~\cite{yu1992persistent,chetcuti2020persistent}.
-In comparison, we find that {\it the persistent current maintains its parity upon fractionalization} (since three-component fermion composites have an antisymmetric wave function~\cite{yin2011effective}) (see Supplementary).

-{\it Finite temperature effects and colour deconfinement --} The interplay between temperature $T$ and the {\it{attractive}} interaction $U$ leads to remarkable effects in the persistent current: Besides the generic smoothening of the saw-tooth behaviour, finite temperature leads to specific changes in the frequencies of $I(\phi)$ depending on the interaction. (see~\cite{patu2021temperature} for thermal effects on two components fermions with repulsive interactions).
-In the following, we discuss the thermal effects on the SU(3) symmetric interaction case (the finite temperature CSF persistent current is discussed in the Supplementary material).
-For small and moderate interactions, the analysis shows that $I(\phi)$, and its frequency in particular, arise from thermal fluctuations populating the scattering states (for the band structure of the system see~\cite{pohlmann2013trion} and Supplementary material).
-Here, the relevant parameter is the relative size between thermal fluctuations and the value of $U$: while for large $U/T$ ($T$ is measured in units of $t/k_B$) the bound states remain well-defined, for smaller values of $U/T$ the bound states' deconfinement occurs because the temperature makes scattering states accessible.
-For increasing $U$, the relevant contributions to $I(\phi)$ come from the bound states' sub-band only.
+{\it Finite temperature effects and colour deconfinement --} The interplay between temperature $T$ and {\it{attractive}} interaction $U$ leads to remarkable effects in the persistent current $I(\phi)$: Besides the generic smoothening of the saw-tooth behaviour, finite temperature leads to specific changes in the frequencies of $I(\phi)$ depending on the interaction -Fig.~\ref{fig:tempcurr}.
+Such a phenomenon is consistent with the thermal effects on two-component fermions with repulsive interactions~\cite{patu2021temperature}, which we show also holds for attractive interactions, irrespective of the number of particles in the system (see Supplementary).
+In the following, we discuss the thermal effects on the SU(3) symmetric interaction case (finite temperature CSF case is discussed in Supplementary).
+For small and moderate interactions, the analysis shows that $I(\phi)$, and its frequency in particular, arise from thermal fluctuations populating the scattering states (for the band structure of the system see~\cite{pohlmann2013trion} and Supplementary).
+Here, the relevant parameter is the relative size between interaction $U$ and thermal fluctuations $T$ (measured in units of $t/k_B$).
+At moderate $U$ the bound states can remain well-defined for large $U/T$, whilst for smaller values of $U/T$ the bound states' deconfinement occurs because the temperature makes scattering states accessible.
+On increasing $U$, the relevant contributions to $I(\phi)$ come from the bound states' sub-band only.
 For such a `gas of bound states', the periodicity of $I(\phi)$ changes because the temperature allows the different frequencies of the excited states to contribute to the current.
-In this regime, since the level spacing between the bound states energy levels decrease, the thermal effects are increasingly relevant by increasing $U$.
+In this regime, since the level spacing between the bound states energy levels decreases, the thermal effects are increasingly relevant by increasing $U$.